toptaran/galaxy-integration-psn/howto/INSTALL.md

    Click on `windows.zip` if you have Windows 10 or Windows 11 to download.

-   Click on `windows_win7.zip` if you have Windows 7 to download.

    ![downloadrelease2]

 5. Unpack it at any folder.
 Follow in `windows` folder. `Select` all content (CTRL + A) and `Copy`